top of page

 Why it helps: Releases tension in the fascia and reduces pain.

-• Roll foot back and forth over a massage ball or frozen water bottle
+• Roll your foot back and forth over a massage ball or frozen water bottle.

 Case Study: Lisa, 45, Retail Worker with Heel Pain

-Lisa spent 8+ hours on her feet each day and developed heel pain that worsened over months.
+Lisa spent over 8 hours on her feet each day and developed heel pain that worsened over months.
 Our plan included:

 • Foot rolling and plantar fascia stretching